 c.
-Providing Regular Scans
+Cybersecurity Scans

-DHS provides cyber monitoring, scanning, and evaluation tools to elections agencies.
-Among these resources is the National Cybersecurity Assessment & Technical Services (NCATS).
-The NCATS leverage the best cyber security assessment methodologies, commercial best practices and integration of threat intelligence that enable cyber security stakeholders with decision making/risk management guidance and recommendations.
-NCATS provides an objective thirdparty perspective on the current cyber security posture of the stakeholder's networks.
-NCATS security services are available at no cost to stakeholders and can range from one day to two weeks depending on the security services required.
-The WEC has utilized the DHS NCATS service since 2016 and has an NCATS scan performed on agency IT applications weekly.
-WEC staff receives a report from the NCATS scans which is then analyzed by WEC staff to identify issues and recommendations.
+CISA provides cyber monitoring, scanning, and evaluation tools to elections agencies.
+Among these resources are their Cyber Hygiene Services.
+These services leverage the best cyber security assessment methodologies, commercial best practices and integration of threat intelligence that enable cyber security stakeholders with decision making/risk management guidance and recommendations.
+CISA provides an objective third-party perspective on the current cyber security posture of the stakeholder's networks.
+CISA security services are available at no cost to stakeholders and can range from one day to two weeks depending on the security services required.

+The WEC has used CISA's Vulnerability Scanning service since 2016 and agency IT applications are scanned on ongoing basis.
+WEC staff receives frequent reports from the scans which are then analyzed by WEC staff to identify issues and recommendations.
 Any recommendations or patches are then deployed on agency applications or relayed to DET which deploys server-side fixes.

-DHS has other scanning and monitoring resources that WEC is exploring in conjunction with DET.
+CISA has other scanning and monitoring resources that WEC is exploring in conjunction with DET.
 Other resources include physical site assessments for municipalities, risk vulnerability penetration testing and cyber infrastructure surveys.